microsoft/azure-pipelines-tasks/README.md

 ## Verify

-Verify pipeline for task https://dev.azure.com/canarytest/PipelineTasks/_build?definitionId=212
+Verify pipeline for task https://dev.azure.com/canarytest/PipelineTasks/_build?definitionId=212.
+This pipeline is integrated in CI check.
+So it should get triggered by CI check, when PR is created.

 ## Contributing